 Alternatively, the CERN laboratory offers the repository Zenodo to researchers from all disciplines.
 For a comprehensive overview of the repositories available to the different academic disciplines you can consult the service re3data.org.

 A data management plan is a tool for managing research data.
 It describes how data will be managed during a research project and after project completion.
 The purpose is to evaluate different aspects of the handling and managing of research data, including data collection and generation, processing, analyses, documentation, storage, and sharing.
-It ensures that your research data can be reused and understood in the future.
+It provides for that your research data can be reused and understood in the future.

 Various templates for Data Management Plans are available: